The following article was originally published in May of 2019.

-When Michael Jordan received the inbounds pass with three seconds left, the Bulls trailed by one point.
+When Jordan received the inbounds pass with three seconds left, the Chicago Bulls trailed by one point.
 A miss would have been a wrap on Chicago's season.

-When Kawhi Leonard received the inbounds pass with just over four seonds left, the game was tied.
+When Leonard received the inbounds pass with just over four seconds left, the game was tied.
 A miss would have meant five extra minutes of bonus basketball with an opportunity to win in overtime.

 In that moment, weighing nothing else beyond strictly clock and score, it's hard to say Leonard carried the same pressure as Jordan, knowing that barring a turnover, he'd have a mulligan in the event of a miss.

 Jordan had no such luxury.

 The moment he caught the ball moving away from the basket, Leonard was blanketed by Ben Simmons, the 6'10" point guard with enough length, size and speed to bother pretty much any perimeter player in the league.
 He had easily been Philly's best option against Leonard all series long and was the only player who seemed to bother Leonard in even the slightest.